 Our industry is highly regulated and changes in law may adversely impact our business, operations or financial results.
-The Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act, or the PPACA, is a sweeping measure intended to, among other things, expand healthcare coverage within the United States, primarily through the imposition of health insurance mandates on employers and individuals and expansion of the Medicaid program.
+The Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act, or the Affordable Care Act, is a sweeping measure intended to, among other things, expand healthcare coverage within the United States, primarily through the imposition of health insurance mandates on employers and individuals and expansion of the Medicaid program.
 Several provisions of the law may affect us and increase certain of our costs.
+Among the provisions of the Affordable Care Act of importance to our potential product candidates, the Affordable Care Act established an annual, nondeductible fee on any entity that manufactures or imports specified branded prescription drugs and biologic agents; expands eligibility criteria for Medicaid programs; increased the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program; created a new Medicare Part D coverage gap discount program; required certain Affordable Care Act marketplace and other private payor plans to include coverage for preventative services, including vaccinations recommended by the ACIP without cost share obligations (i.e., co-payments, deductibles or co-insurance) for plan members; established a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in and conduct comparative clinical effectiveness research, along with funding for such research; and established a Center for Medicare and Medicaid Innovation at the Centers for Medicaid Services, or CMS, to test innovative payment and service delivery models to lower Medicare and Medicaid spending.

-In addition, other legislative changes have been adopted since the PPACA was enacted.
+In addition, other legislative changes have been adopted since the Affordable Care Act was enacted.
 These changes include aggregate reductions in Medicare payments to providers of 2% per fiscal year, which went into effect on April 1, 2013.
-The Bipartisan Budget Act of 2018 extended the sequester through 2027, and the Bipartisan Budget Act of 2019 extended the sequester through FY 2029.
-The Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, extended the sequester through FY 2030 and also temporarily suspended the application of sequestration to Medicare from May 1, 2020, through December 31, 2021.
+These reductions went into effect in April 2013 and, due to subsequent legislative amendments to the statute, will remain in effect until 2031.

 In January 2013, President Obama signed into law the American Taxpayer Relief Act of 2012, which, among other things, further reduced Medicare payments to several types of providers and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
-These laws may result in additional reductions in Medicare and other healthcare funding, which could have a material adverse effect on our customers and, accordingly, our financial operations.
+These and new laws may result in additional reductions in Medicare and other healthcare funding, which could have a material adverse effect on our customers and, accordingly, our financial operations.